Abstract polytope: Rank 2: polygons

-where E' and E" are the two edges, and G the greatest face.
+where E’ and E” are the two edges, and G the greatest face.

 This need to identify each element of the polytope with a unique symbol applies to many other abstract polytopes and is therefore common practice.

 A polytope can only be fully described using vertex notation if every face is incident with a unique set of vertices.
 A polytope having this property is said to be atomistic.

 Examples of higher rank

-The set of j-faces (−1 ≤ j ≤ n) of a traditional n-polytope form an abstract n-polytope.
+The set of k-faces (−1 ≤ k ≤ n) of a traditional n-polytope form an abstract n-polytope.

 The concept of an abstract polytope is more general and also includes: